-TV/VCR/Stereo Troubleshooting/CD player
+TV/VCR/Stereo Troubleshooting/CD Player

-Again, Thanks for the reply.
+Question: Again, Thanks for the reply.
 I plugged the changer in while I looked to see where the disc went when it played.
 The cover was off also.
 The optical lens was towards the back I cleaned it off.
 However, te disc did not spin when I ppressed "Play".
 I also noticed that the plastic piece where the optical lens was mounted was tilted down on one side.
 Maybe that is why it does not spin The plastic piece does not seem to move whe it pull it up.
 What do you recommend.

 Subject: CD player